 Accommodation & General Information

-Rooms at special rates for conference participants are available at John Bauer Hotel - when making a reservation, please use G634752 reference code.
+Rooms at special rates for conference participants are available at John Bauer Hotel External link, opens in new window. - when making a reservation, please use G634752 reference code.

 The code is valid for limited amount of: